SkoolNotes/Taproot/2020ENG201/KBhENG201GoSTEssayPlanningJack.md

 - CG "eggs" were broken but omlet was burnt (having achived no avail) when Comrad Pile brought down the picle factory/family

-- AC Black Cats as Holes; Death as Holes.
-Black associated with God of Retrobution.
-Holes as retrobution.
-: eggs here breaking broken means that traditional orders broke

 ## Defluffifying
 CHOSEN THESIS CLAIM